 Published: March 8, 2017

 Fate took an interesting turn.
 Still wanting to follow a career in science, Clark took a job as a researcher at a hospital in Dallas.
-On November 23, 1963, she waved to President and Mrs. Kennedy as their motorcade drove near her work site.
-Twenty minutes after she saw the President, he was assassinated.
+On November 23, 1963, she waved to former President John F. Kennedy and Mrs. Kennedy as their motorcade drove near her work site.
+Twenty minutes after she saw the president, he was assassinated.

 Later, Clark married a medical student who accepted an internship at LA County-USC Hospital.
 Once his internship was completed, the couple moved to Minnesota where her husband had a fellowship at the Mayo Clinic.
 Clark needed to help support her family and needed a job very quickly.
 She saw an ad in the newspaper for a teacher’s aide at a nursery school and decided that her previous babysitting experience might convince the interviewers that she was qualified.
 She was not, but got the job at this school, one that had been used by Dr. Spock as a child study center.
 It was an eye-opening and captivating experience to see alternative ways people raised children.